In a Nutshell

 Some of Vonage’s standout features include its Business Inbox, the Vonage Meetings video conferencing tool, and its voicemail to email tool.
 While the full details of its security practices are not available on its website, Vonage has certifications from a number of noteworthy organizations and is GDPR compliant.

 On the downside, there’s no free trial or way to test the platform without a premium subscription.
-But if you’re looking for a scalable VoIP solution, Vonage is certainly worth considering.
+But if you’re looking for a scalable VoIP solution or a decent phone company, Vonage is certainly worth considering.